Lila Cheney: Powers and abilities

 Lila Cheney is a powerful teleporter, capable of transporting herself and others across vast distances of space in short periods of time.
 She is also able to teleport objects, making her an adept thief.
 However, she is unable to travel short distances due to the speed of her teleportation, instead using a Dyson sphere as a midpoint to travel shorter distances.
 She has also been shown to teleport to places where her voice is being played.
 She is a capable fighter, and has been shown using alien weaponry.

 She is also a talented musician, with a vast intergalactic following.
 She performs electric guitar as well as vocals.

 Other versions

-In Days of Future Past, Cheney fights Warlock's father Magus, during which Magik accidentally ends up teleporting her whole team into two alternative future timelines.
-In one of them, where the Sentinels have destroyed most of Earth's mutants, Cannonball, Mirage, and Lila establish a guerilla operation to take mutants to temporary safety in Lila's Dyson sphere.

-In the Age of Apocalypse, Lila joined the X-Ternals in their mission for the M'Kraan crystal.
+In the Age of Apocalypse, Lila is in a relationship with Gambit, and joined the X-Ternals in their mission for the M'Kraan Crystal.

-Alternative versions appear in X-Men: The End, Spider-Gwen's reality, the House of M, X-Men '92, and in the X-Babies.
+Alternative versions appear in X-Men: The End, House of M, X-Men '92, Spider-Gwen's reality, and in the X-Babies.